ArmoredTurtle/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_Macro_Vars.cfg.md

 -----
 === "variable_purge_start"
     Default: `0.6`
-    The height to raise the nozzle above the tray before purging.
+    The z height of the nozzle at the purge position before purging.
 This allows any built up pressure to escape before the purge.

 -----
 === "variable_part_cooling_fan"